Novel Quantum Spin Liquid States in the $S = {\frac{1}{2}}$ Three-Dimensional Compound Y$_{3}$Cu$_{2}$Sb$_{3}$O$_{14}$

 The obtained $\lambda_{\mathrm{ZF}}$ is plotted against temperature in Fig. \ref{F4}(inset).
-With decreasing temperature $\lambda_{\mathrm{ZF}}$ increases and then hosts a plateau in the temperature range 65 K $\gtrsim T \gtrsim$ 10 K. With further cooling below 10 K, $\lambda_{\mathrm{ZF}}$ increases gradually and then saturates at about $T \thickapprox$ 1 K and remains constant down to the lowest measured temperature 0.077 K. Our longitudinal field data (see \cite{YCSO_Supp}~for details) show that the muon spin is not decoupled from the internal moments even in fields of 3200 Oe.
+With decreasing temperature $\lambda_{\mathrm{ZF}}$ increases and then holds a plateau in the temperature range 65 K $\gtrsim T \gtrsim$ 10 K. With further cooling below 10 K, $\lambda_{\mathrm{ZF}}$ increases gradually, and then, saturates at about $T \thickapprox$ 1 K and remains constant down to the lowest measured temperature 0.077 K. Our longitudinal field data (see Ref. \cite{YCSO_Supp}~for details) show that the muon spin is not decoupled from the internal moments even in fields of 3200 Oe.
 This result shows that Y$_{3}$Cu$_{2}$Sb$_{3}$O$_{14}$ enters a low-$T$ regime where the spin dynamics are persistent and temperature independent.
 Such behavior has been observed in numerous other proposed QSL candidates \cite{Kundu2020, choi2019exotic}.

-Finally, the bulk magnetic susceptibility $\chi (T)$ (see \cite{YCSO_Supp}~for details) varies in a Curie-Weiss manner (Curie-Weiss temperature $\theta_{CW} \simeq - 23 (1)$ K and an effective moment ${\mu}_{\mathrm{eff}}=1.57{\mu}_B$) with absence of any anomalies suggesting the absence of any long-range order down to 0.10 K. Furthermore, no apparent difference is seen between the zero field cooled (ZFC) and field cooled (FC) susceptibility $\chi(T)$ data taken in an applied magnetic field $H \approx 100$ Oe which excludes the occurrence of spin freezing.
-Also, from a plot of the inverse susceptibility with temperature (see \cite{YCSO_Supp}~for details), we find a change of slope around 60 K below which the Curie term shows a small decrease.
-The ESR data, on the other hand, show a decrease of about half in the Curie term below about 20 K. We caution though that ESR picks up a signal from only a 20 \% fraction of the spins of the system at high temperatures while this fraction drop to 10 \% below 60 K \cite{YCSO_Supp}.
-This is somewhat like in the high-$T_c$ cuprates, where the majority of the Cu ions were ESR silent due to fast relaxation.
+Finally, the bulk magnetic susceptibility $\chi (T)$ (see Ref. \cite{YCSO_Supp}~for details) varies in a Curie-Weiss manner (high-temperature Curie-Weiss temperature $\theta_{\rm CW} \simeq - 23 (1)$ K and an effective moment ${\mu}_{\mathrm{eff}}=1.57{\mu}_B$), with the absence of any anomalies suggesting the absence of any long-range order down to 0.40 K. Furthermore, no apparent difference is seen between the zero field cooled (ZFC) and field cooled (FC) susceptibility $\chi(T)$ data taken in an applied magnetic field $H \approx 100$ Oe which excludes the occurrence of spin freezing.
+Also, from a plot of the inverse susceptibility with temperature (see Ref. \cite{YCSO_Supp}~for details), we find a change of slope around 60 K below which the Curie term shows a small decrease.
+The ESR data allow to identify the fraction of copper spins forming dimers below 120\,K as about 20\% of all copper spins.
+Its intensity can be well described by the characteristic Bleaney-Bowers law for the magnetic susceptibility of spin dimers (see Ref. \cite{YCSO_Supp}~for details).
+The remaining 80\% are ESR silent probably due to strong spin-phonon interaction like in the high-$T_{c}$ cuprates.
+Only a small fraction of these unpaired spins shows up in the ESR spectra at low temperature, revealing a very large linewidth which strongly increases with increasing temperature, so that the signal becomes undetectable above 25\,K. This supports the assumption of randomly distributed antiferromagnetic couplings between the residual spins after dimerization of the 20\% fraction.